Medical, Dental, Life Insurance, and Flexible Spending Accounts

 The Tuition Remission Program provides tuition remission benefits for full-time employees, their spouses and dependent children at Massachusetts public college and universities.
 New full-time employees are eligible for tuition remission six months after their date of employment.
 Details regarding this program are available from the Human Resources Department.

-Visit the RCC Human Resources Office, in the Administration Building (Building 2), 3rd Floor, for a complete listing.
+Click here for available positions or visit the RCC Human Resources Office, in the Administration Building (Building 2), 3rd Floor, for a complete listing.
 Be a part of unlocking the potential of countless numbers of students, serving our community and our future.
 Come join us at RCC!